buda-base/lds-pdi/API.md

 /query/graph/graphTest?R_RES=bdr:W22084
 ```

-The returned value is a model, serialized according to the value `Accept:` header.
+The returned value is a model, serialized according to the value of the HTTP `Accept:` header, with JSON-LD being the default.